EducationalTestingService/Confero/docs/source/confero_view.rst

 Important Confero View WebApp *Do Not's*
 =========================================

-.. danger:: Do not close the browser tab Confero View is running in, without first
+.. danger:: Do not close the browser tab Confero View is running in, without first clicking
-            shutting down the Confero software correctly.
+            the Quite the Confgero View and Track button to shut down the Confero software safely.

 .. danger:: Do not press the 'refresh' or 'reload' button on the Confero View
             browser tab when the software is running.
 Doing so will cause the